KennethNjuguna/Exploration-of-Cloudera-VM/README.md

-Training exercises for Cloudera's Distribution for Hadoop
+Training exercises for Cloudera's Distribution for Hadoop; Cloudera is a Hybrid Data company.